OpenAdaptAI/OpenAdapt/README.md

 - [`StatefulReplayStrategy`](https://github.com/OpenAdaptAI/OpenAdapt/blob/main/openadapt/strategies/stateful.py): Early proof-of-concept which uses the OpenAI GPT-4 API with prompts constructed via OS-level window data.
 - (*)[`VisualReplayStrategy`](https://github.com/OpenAdaptAI/OpenAdapt/blob/main/openadapt/strategies/visual.py): Uses [Fast Segment Anything Model (FastSAM)](https://github.com/CASIA-IVA-Lab/FastSAM) to segment active window.
 - (*)[`VanillaReplayStrategy`](https://github.com/OpenAdaptAI/OpenAdapt/blob/main/openadapt/strategies/vanilla.py): Assumes the model is capable of directly reasoning on states and actions accurately.
 With future frontier models, we hope that this script will suddenly work a lot better.
-- (*)[`BrowserReplayStrategy`](https://github.com/OpenAdaptAI/OpenAdapt/blob/main/openadapt/strategies/browser.py): Uses the browser extension to read the visible DOM, and refers to recorded browser events to identify target elements.
+- (*)[`VisualBrowserReplayStrategy`](https://github.com/OpenAdaptAI/OpenAdapt/blob/main/openadapt/strategies/visual_browser.py): Like VisualReplayStrategy but generates segments from the visible DOM read by the browser extension.

 The (*) prefix indicates strategies which accept an "instructions" parameter that is used to modify the recording, e.g.: